 BRICKS!
 In the better weather, many home owners often think seriously about updating or refreshing the external appearance of their homes with a coat of fresh paint but what if you have bare brick walls and you want to paint them?

+The most important word to remember about painting exterior brick walls: permanence.
 It’s a one way street and there is no going back!

-Although, there are various products available like paint strippers and brick acid, they will never get the walls totally looking like new again, so if you are considering having the external walls of your home painted for the first time, please be sure that this is what you really want as you cant change your mind once it has been done!
+Although, there are various products available like paint strippers and brick acid, they will never get the walls totally looking like new again.
+If you are considering painting exterior brick walls for the first time, please be sure that this is what you really want.

 The only exception to the above, I would suggest, is listed buildings where previous owners have painted, and you are looking to get the outside restored again.

 Some times bricks can benefit from a clear weatherproof wall covering, which will stabilise the surface and restore the bricks without changing how they look.

-Ongoing Maintenance of brick walls
+Ongoing maintenance of brick walls

 You will spend far more in the long run painting your brick over and over again then you would ever have spent in up-grading to brick work on your home in the first place.

-Brick walls suffer water damage –
+Brick walls suffer water damage

 When you coat them with paint you have effectively closed the pores of the bricks preventing them from breathing.
 In a perfect world this doesn’t sound like a bad idea because it effectively keeps the water out as well.

-Unfortunately, at this point it is hard for you to recognize or see the effects of the water entry, as it is hidden behind the paint.
+Unfortunately, at this point it is hard for you to recognise or see the effects of the water entry, as it is hidden behind the paint.

 Large portions of the wall area will have ‘brick face de-lamination’, or spalling, and many more areas you can’t see will have de-lamination but will be held together by the paint.

 A close inspection for damage will be necessary.
 I cannot stress enough how important it is that any paint or coating that is applied to your exterior walls, must be breathable, similar in properties to a human skin.